 Please read and review the following Acceptable Use Policy (AUP).
 When signed, it becomes a legally binding contract.
-All students and parents must sign the AUP in order to be assigned a personal Chromebook/Tablet to be used for educational purposes.
+All students and parents must sign the AUP in order to be assigned a Chromebook to be used for educational purposes.

 Introduction